lmaurits/harvest/README.md

 	  -m MODEL, --model=MODEL
 				Model to use for data generation (either "dollo" or "mk")
+	  -n STATES, --states=STATES
-	  -q MISSING_DATA_RATE, --qmarks=MISSING_DATA_RATE
+            	                Number of states to use for Mk model -q MISSING_DATA_RATE, --qmarks=MISSING_DATA_RATE
 				Missing data frequency (probability)
-	  -t TREEFILE, --treefile=TREEFILE
+	  -r, --recurse         Read data from stdin, rather than growing on tree -t TREEFILE, --treefile=TREEFILE
 				Filename to save generated tree to (Newick format)